AhoodAlsuhaibani/TeacherAssistantChatbot/README.md

 ## What can the Chatbot Answer?

-The chatbot is trained on a comprehensive dataset encompassing various T5 bootcamp topics, including:SQL, Pyhton,Machin learining and Deep learining.
+The chatbot is trained on a comprehensive dataset encompassing various T5 bootcamp topics, including: SQL, Pyhton, Machin Learining, Deep Learining, Computer Vision, Generative AI and NLP.

 ## Limitations: